jonlein/aws-tasks/wpGuide.md

 sudo unzip /var/www/html/latest.zip

 ```
+3. Update the wp-config-sample.php and rename it as wp-config.php (Do this after you have created the database service and a database)

+In this file you need to update the hostname (Database endpoint) , database name, username, and password.

 ### Step 3: Create a Database

 1. Create a Database for the wordpress website by utilizing RDS service.
 Note down the database name, username, and password you set during this process.
 You'll need these for the WordPress installation.

 ### Step 4: Install WordPress